at67/ROMvX0/README.md

 ## PRIVATE
-This is PRIVATE REPO, please do NOT share any aspect of it with anyone until it is finally released!
+This is a PRIVATE REPO, please do NOT share any aspect of it, with anyone, until it is finally released!